Skip to main content

 The Science of Fat Redistribution

-Hormonal protocols exert a profound influence on by altering the behavior of adipocytes (fat cells) in different regions of the body.
+Hormonal protocols exert a profound influence on body composition by altering the behavior of adipocytes (fat cells) in different regions of the body.
 The visible reshaping of the physique is a direct consequence of this targeted metabolic influence.

 In women, estrogen replacement helps to counteract the menopausal shift toward visceral fat accumulation.
-Estrogen influences the expression of certain enzymes and receptors in fat cells, favoring in the subcutaneous depots of the hips and thighs over the visceral depots in the abdomen.
+Estrogen influences the expression of certain enzymes and receptors in fat cells, favoring fat storage in the subcutaneous depots of the hips and thighs over the visceral depots in the abdomen.
 This action helps preserve a more feminine body shape and has significant metabolic health benefits.

 In men, TRT fundamentally alters the body’s metabolic signaling.
 Testosterone promotes lipolysis (the breakdown of fat) particularly in the abdominal region, while simultaneously promoting muscle protein synthesis.
 This dual action leads to a noticeable reduction in waist circumference and an increase in lean muscle mass, sculpting a more masculine physique.
 The change is not just about weight loss; it is a fundamental recomposition of the body’s tissues.